MicrosoftDocs/Viva/Viva/engage/native-mode-guide.md

 Any network that was created after January 16, 2020, is already in Native Mode and can make use of these features immediately.
 You can use the Native Mode Alignment Tool to ensure that the network is fully backed by Microsoft 365 before accessing these new features.

  > [!NOTE]
-> Automatic migration to Native Mode was announced 2022 for reasons of security, compliance, and M365 integration.
+> Automatic migration to Native Mode was announced 2022 for reasons of security, compliance, and Microsoft 365 integration.
 For more information see [Automatic Native Mode migration and network consolidation](automatic-migration-native-mode.md).

-The following steps show you what you need to for the transition to Native Mode.
+The following steps tell you how to transition to Native Mode.
 For more information about what Native Mode means for your Viva Engage Network, see [Overview of Native Mode](overview-native-mode.md).

 ## 1. Initial steps to access the Native Mode Alignment Tool

 To align your network to Native Mode, make sure that your Microsoft tenant has only one Viva Engage Network associated with it.
 If you have more than one Viva Engage Network on your Microsoft tenant, you must first complete the steps in [Consolidate multiple Viva Engage networks](./configure-your-viva-engage-network/consolidate-multiple-networks.md).

-Next, make sure that network enforces Microsoft 365 Identity.
+Next, make sure that network enforces Microsoft 365 identity.
 For more information, see [Enforce Microsoft 365 Identity](./configure-your-viva-engage-network/enforce-office-365-identity.md).

 ## 2. Access the Native Mode Alignment Tool